-General and administrative expenses were \$4,823,869 for the year ended December 31, 2014, an increase of \$458,535 from \$4,365,334 for the year ended December 31, 2013.
+G&A expenses were \$6,745,968 for the year ended December 31, 2015, an increase of \$1,922,099 from \$4,823,869 for the year ended December 31, 2014.
 General and administrative expenses consist of wages and stock-based compensation for our senior management and staff unrelated to research and development, professional fees for commercialization and marketing consulting, attorneys, accountants and auditors, investor relations, maintenance and utilities, insurance, information technology, travel and other expenses related to the general operations of the business.
-General and administrative expenses increased as a result of consulting services provided to us related to commercial planning, marketing research and analysis, along with increases in stock-based compensation costs for the year ended December 31, 2014, resulting from 2014 option grants to our executive officers and members of our Board of Directors.
+G&A expenses primarily increased as a result of fees incurred for consulting services provided to us related to pre-launch, commercial planning activities, market research and analysis in preparation for anticipated product launch for RI-002 during the second half of 2016.

-Other Income (Expense): Interest Income (Expense)
+Other Income (Expense); Interest Expense